Army Traffic Safety Training Program (ATSTP)

 IMCOM-Europe is responsible for execution of the Army Traffic Safety Training Program (ATSTP) in the European Theater of Operation.
 ATSTP training, as required per AR 385-10 & USAREUR TASKORD 07-0250 (Army Traffic Safety Training Program), has been implemented to help reduce both on and off duty traffic mishaps and goes above and beyond training required for a USAREUR/SETAF/SHAPE/USAFE driver’s license.
 Click here for additional regulations.

 Effective immediately: Only Active Duty Soldiers are permitted to ATSTP contract-based Motorcycle Safety Foundation (MSF) rider courses per DoDI 6055.04.
 Civilians/Contractors are exempt from the MSF training requirement (see: http://www.hqusareur.army.mil/rmv/basic_pov_information.htm and scroll down to “Attention Motorcycle Owners”), and may only be trained by voluntary MSF RiderCoaches off-duty.
 Specific guidance for Italy will follow – until final resolution, Civilians/Contractors must take MSF training by voluntary MSF RiderCoaches off-duty.
 Note: NAVSUPPACT NAPLES INST 11240.29D is dated 16 July 2009, but USASETAF Reg 190-2 has not been updated since 10 Jan 2007.
-Courses will be certified 6 calendar days before the course date – if there are less than six Soldiers signed up than listed in following guidance, course will be canceled, students will be informed of the cancellation & will receive a substitute course date instead.
+All courses will be certified 10 working days before the course date; if there are less Soldiers signed up than listed in following guidance, course will be canceled, students will be informed of the cancellation & will receive a substitute course date instead.
 Intermediate Driving Course: 12 Soldiers; MSF courses (BRC & ERC) listed as one instructor/six riders per course: minimum students required – five; BRC & ERC listed as two instructor/twelve riders per course: minimum student number – eleven; Military Sportsbike Rider Course (MSRC), always two instructors – ten students required.
 As said: SUSPENSE DATE is TEN CALENDAR DAYS before the course start date.

 In an effort to improve the registration process, ATSTP has implemented a new system through AIRS (Army IMCOM Registration System).
-Registration is strongly encouraged for driving courses, but is not required.
-For MSF courses, registration is required.
+Registration in AIRS for all ATSTP courses (Intermediate Driver Course as well as Motorcycle Safety Foundation/MSF courses) is mandatory.
 For instructions on how to use AIRS please click here.